 One of the other students said, “If Jesus had not changed my life I would have probably been the one picking on Aaron, but because of Jesus we are friends.”

 Aaron has had a tough life.
 He has been through a lot.
 These guys have welcomed him into the family without hesitation.
 He comes to City Life almost every day.

-As we were driving away from the situation one of the girls said “We gave him a big bear hug.
-See, it doesn’t matter that we are not related by blood — WE ARE FAMILY.”
+As we drove away from the situation one of the girls said, “We gave him a big bear hug.
+It doesn’t matter that we are not related by blood — WE ARE FAMILY.”